 - 4.2.1 Vehicle owners must ensure that their vehicles meet all requirements set out in this directive before allowing them to be driven in the airport's movement areas.
-Vehicle operators are also responsible for ensuring that vehicles they borrow are in proper working order and comply with standards in effect. - 4.2.2 Before operating a vehicle airside, owners must submit the following to the Access Control Office: - a) An airside vehicle registration application - b) The vehicle's provincial registration
+Vehicle operators are also responsible for ensuring that vehicles they borrow are in proper working order and comply with standards in effect. - 4.2.2 Before operating a vehicle airside, owners must submit the following to the Pass control Office: - a) An airside vehicle registration application; - b) The vehicle's provincial registration. - 4.2.3 The owner of a vehicle must renew its YQB registration yearly with the Pass Control Office.